ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 The 0 means that the DTC is a standard DTC, and in this context, "6" means *"Computer Output Circuit"*, and "05" means *"Malfunction Indicator Lamp (MIL) Control Circuit Malfunction"*.

 You will find plenty of information online to interpret DTCs.
-If the first letter is a zero, DTCs have a unique definition, but if it is a one, the definition varies by manufacturer and have different meanings depending on the vehicle.
+If the first digit is a zero, DTCs have a unique definition, but if it is a one, the definition varies by manufacturer and have different meanings depending on the vehicle.

 A DTC used to be stored as two bytes in the older KWP2000 protocol, that predates UDS.
 UDS added a third byte for a Failure Type Byte (FTB) to report even more information about the problem.